rhocela/wisdom-walk/docs/part-8/day-66.md

 **Day:** 66

-**When this Happened:** Bethlehem and Nazareth - The birth of Jesus Christ
+**Chronological Setting:** Bethlehem and Nazareth - The birth of Jesus Christ

 **Readings:**
 - [Matthew 1:1–2:23](https://www.biblegateway.com/passage/?search=Matthew+1%3A1-2%3A23) (Gospel)